segmentio/segment-docs/src/connections/destinations/catalog/marketo-v2/index.md

 });
 ```

-If you'd like any other traits from your `.identify()` call to update a field in Marketo, you must create custom fields in Marketo and map them in the **Marketo Custom Fields** destination setting.
+If you'd like any other traits from your `.identify()` call to update a field in Marketo, you must create custom fields in Marketo and map them in the **Marketo Custom Fields** Destination setting.

 ![](images/c1X7nf6wDIX+.png)